Metal Weight Calculator

 Note: our material weight calculator is based on density values given in kg/m³, as that's the format most commonly used in the sources related to the subject.
 If you're interested in changing the values to the imperial system, you can use our density converter.

 Metals in construction - which are the most popular?

 Some alloys are more common in the construction industry than others.
 Here's a short list of the most popular ones, along with some of their common uses.

 Aluminum stands out from other metals due to how lightweight it is.
 Despite being a strong, durable material, it's one of the lightest metals used in construction!
-It can also be relatively easily formed, making it the perfect material for metal ornaments.
+It can also be relatively easily formed or joined, making it the perfect material for metal ornaments.
 One of aluminum's more common uses is building roofs.